-At Pro Smile Dental Care, we offer state-of-the-art gum disease treatments in San Ramon.
+At Pro Smile Dental Care, we offer state-of-the-art gum disease treatments in Danville.
 It might seem like just a little blood in the sink or temporary bad breath.
 Why risk it?
 Let us help you get on top of the small issues and treat the big ones to protect your teeth and your overall health.

 What Is Periodontal Disease?